f3rri88/arithmetic-calculator/README.md

 ## License

-This project is licensed under the UnLicense - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details